 WhatsApp has strict restrictions on bulk texting and automated messaging.
 If you fall foul of the rules, your business profile can get banned.
 So WhatsApp isn't great in this respect.

-However, a WhatsApp Business account offers other benefits, such as the ability to build a verified, targeted advertising campaigns, branded profile, portfolios, and product/service catalogues complete with images and descriptions.
-Customers or prospects can view all this within WhatsApp; there’s no need to leave the app (although you can add external links if you like).
+However, a WhatsApp Business account offers other benefits, such as the ability to build a verified branded profile, targeted advertising campaigns, portfolios, and product/service catalogues complete with images, descriptions, and prices.
+Customers or prospects can view all this within WhatsApp; there's no need to leave the app (although you can add external links if you like).

 For both channels, it's best to partner with a service that can help you with technical aspects or integration into your existing business systems.

 Costwise, with SMS, the price varies depending on your chosen provider.
 Some charge a monthly subscription fee, while others charge per text message sent.
-The pricing can also depend on the features offered, the types and volumes of texts sent and the destinations you need to reach via SMS.
+The pricing can also depend on the features offered, the types and volumes of texts sent, and the destinations you need to reach via SMS.
+You may be charged extra for sending text messages to certain parts of the world.

-WhatsApp Business isn’t completely free (although the app itself is).
-You’ll have to pay per message; the cost varies depending on whether your messages are user or business-initiated.
+Personal, non-commercial WhatsApp messages are free internationally.
+However, WhatsApp Business isn't completely free (although the app itself is).
+You'll have to pay per message; the cost varies depending on whether your messages are user or business-initiated.
+Charges for international texts may vary depending on which country your recipient lives in.

-Generally, WhatsApp messaging is more cost-effective if a customer initiates a conversation – so it’s perhaps best to use this app for support-related messages rather than marketing purposes.
-You’ll also need to use an approved platform/partner for WhatsApp’s Business API.
+Generally, WhatsApp messaging is more cost-effective if a customer initiates a conversation – so it's perhaps best to use this app for support-related messages rather than marketing purposes.
+You'll also need to use an approved platform or partner for WhatsApp's Business API.

 Choosing the right mobile marketing channel for your business